NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi/index.md

 ## What gets synced from NetBox to GLPI

-- Device and Virtual Machine with its type set to `computer`.
+- Device with its type set to `computer`.

+- Device with its type set to `networkequipment`.

     The following fields are kept in sync:

     - Name

     - Serial Number

+- Virtual Machine with its type set to `computer`.

+    The following fields are kept in sync:

+    - Name